 - Books not to exceed $1000 per year

 Note: The housing allowance and books and supplies stipend are not payable to individuals on active duty.
-The housing allowance is not payable to those pursuing training at half time or less or to individuals enrolled in distance learning.
-Individuals are limited to a maximum of 48 months of entitlement when using benefits under two or more programs (i.e., 30, 31, 32, 33, 35, 1606, and 1607).
+The housing allowance is not payable to those pursuing training at half time or less.
+Individuals enrolled solely in distance learning receive the equivalent to the national average.
+Individuals are limited to a maximum of 48 months of entitlement when using benefits under two or more programs (i.e., 30, 31, 32, 33, 35 and1606).
 Veterans who have eligibility under these other GI Bill® programs should contact the Veterans' Office before you apply for the new GI Bill®.

 Survivors' and Dependents' Educational Assistance (Chapter 35)

 Dependents' Educational Assistance provides education and training opportunities to eligible dependents of veterans who have died while on active duty or as the result of a service connected disability or is 100% permanently and totally disabled for service-related reasons as the result of their military service.
-The program offers up to 45 months of education benefits.
+You may receive up to 45 months of education benefits depending on qualifying circumstances.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.

 Vocational Rehabilitation (Chapter 31)